Transmashholding: History

 CJSC Transmashholding was established in 2002.
 In 2012, Transmashholding took in 130 billion rubles in revenue.
 This revenue represents a 22 percent increase over 2011 revenues.
-Due to the Russo-Ukrainian war Transmashholding was put on a sanctions list by the Ukrainian government.

-In Dec 2015 RZD approved the sale of its 25%+1 share in the company (The Breakers Investments BV).
+In December 2015, RZD approved the sale of its 25%+1 share in the company (The Breakers Investments BV).
 Alstom's stake in the company was increased to 33% by end of 2015.

 In December 2017, the company paid USD 3 million for the concession and refurbishment of the Mechita workshops in Bragado.
 Argentina.
 The site is part of a planned USD 200 million investment by the company in the country to produce parts for the railway industry and rolling stock if it is successful in bidding in SOFSE's large tender offers.
+In 2021, the company's revenue amounted to 103 billion rubles.

 In February 2021, TMH was said to acquire Bergen Engines from Rolls-Royce, for approximately 150 million euros, but the sale was stopped by the Norwegian government due to national security concerns.

+Transmashholding was put on a sanctions list by the Ukrainian government and the US Department of the Treasury in September 2023.

 Ownership

-In 2018 Transmashholding was 100% owned by Breakers Investments B.V, a holding registered under Dutch law.
-Alstom owns 20% in this structure, while companies owned by Iskander Makhmudov, Andrei Bokarev, Dmitry Komissarov and Kirill Lipa, accounted for about 79,4%, Komissarov and Lipa being controlling shareholders by October 2021.
+In 2018 Transmashholding was 100% owned by Breakers Investments B.V, a holding registered under Dutch law Alstom owned 20% in this structure, while companies owned by Iskander Makhmudov, Andrei Bokarev, Dmitry Komissarov and Kirill Lipa, accounted for about 79,4%, Komissarov and Lipa being controlling shareholders by October 2021.

+In January 2024, Alstom sold its shareholding to Russian investors.
+As of May 2024, Transmashholding is 100% owned by Russian shareholders.

-The President of the company is Andrei Bokarev, the Chairman of the Board of Directors is Dmitry Komissarov, and the company's CEO is Kirill Lipa as of October 2021.
+The President of the company was Andrei Bokarev until April 2022, when he stepped down after being sanctioned, the Chairman of the Board of Directors was Dmitry Komissarov until October 2023 when he ceased to be a member of the Board of Directors of Transmashholding, and the company's CEO is Kirill Lipa as of October 2021.